ahv15/amfoss-tasks/introspection.md

 4.What is your plan for the next six months?

-Nothing definite, hope to find out as time progresses.
+Nothing definite, hope to learn and try out some new technologies.After the recent coding contest, I am interested in hackathons but I still need to learn some more and increase my speed and fix the silly mistakes.

 5.How would you contribute back to the club?

-Can't say for sure but maybe help others and learn from others.
+I would focus on club activities and help others and learn from others.